jedelman8/ansible-webdocs/web/ansiblefilesdoc.md

 ---

 #### template
-Templates a file out to a remote server
+Templates a file out to a remote server.

   * Synopsis
   * Options